The Spiritual Combat

 “in particular women”: The reader should not misread this.
 Scupoli doesn’t mean to single out women as particularly given to bad thinking; indeed, the original audience was a religious order of women for whom he was a spiritual director.
 As a good spiritual director, he was obliged to point out errors he observed among those he directed.
 Indeed, his next paragraph proceeds to discuss those in religious orders.

-"converse with the heavens": this phrase is present in the Latin Vulgate (nostra autem conversatio in caelis est), while the NIV seems to have chosen to phrase the Greek as "our citizenship is with the heavens".
+“converse with the heavens”: this phrase is present in the Latin Vulgate (nostra autem conversatio in caelis est), while the NIV seems to have chosen to phrase the Greek as “our citizenship is with the heavens”.
 The King James Version agrees with the Vulgate, while most other modern translations correspond to the NIV.
-The word in dispute appears to be πολίτευμα -- I don't know Greek, so I can't comment.
+The word in dispute appears to be πολίτευμα — I don’t know Greek, so I can’t comment, but an online Greek dictionary gives me the impression that the NAB may be precise, while the Vulgate may be hitting on something the Greek implies and carries over into the Latin (this conversation takes place in a public association, which is what citizenship is).